 Ranked Robin:

-For voters or jurisdictions who are sold on the idea of ranked ballots, we recommend Ranked Robin.
-Ranked Robin is a top-tier method for tallying ranked ballots that empowers voters to vote their conscience, doesn't waste votes, and delivers accurate, representative results.
+For voters or jurisdictions who are sold on the idea of ranked ballots, we strongly recommend Ranked Robin.
+Ranked Robin is a top-tier method for tallying ranked ballots that empowers voters to vote their conscience, doesn't waste votes, and delivers highly accurate, representative results.

 Voting: